 One great song deserves another, and the lyrical poetry of “Golden Lady” follows with its sweet, low-burn groove.
 Stevie sings this in a tone of respectful awe as he considers the beauty of a woman, painting strokes of rich visual texture despite his blindness.
 The melody is subdued and the vocal restrained, mirroring the humility in the lyrics.

-Stevie gets off his high horse in “All in Love is Fair,” disputing the corollary that all is fair in war and respecting the right of a lover to choose to stay or go.
+Stevie abandons the pulpit for “All in Love is Fair,” disputing the corollary that all is fair in war and respecting the right of a lover to choose to stay or go.
 The lyrics are a bit awkward, but the vocal is as smooth as silk.
 At this point, we need something lighter to break the mood, and Stevie delivers with the fun and funky “Don’t You Worry ‘Bout a Thing.”
-Starting off with a Latin rhythm providing background for a scene of linguistic and cross-cultural misunderstanding, the song glides into the main theme, an array of unexpected chord combinations that never sound disjointed or choppy.
+Opening with a Latin rhythm providing background for a scene of linguistic and cross-cultural misunderstanding, the song glides into the main theme, an array of unexpected chord combinations that never sound disjointed or choppy.
 The half-step declines in the “when you get . . . ” lines always excite me because they give you the anxious feeling of metaphorically “falling” out of key for a moment to land safely on the dominant.
 I also love it when he belts out the melody in the higher octave in the final verse, an exhilarating expression of freedom and joy.
 Stevie’s on fire here, and it doesn’t get much better than this: